Badgerati/Pode.Web/docs/Tutorials/Outputs/URL.md

 # URL

-This page details the available output actions available to redirect users to other URLs.
+This page details the output actions available to redirect users to other URLs.

 ## Move